Top 10 Inbound Marketing Analytics You Need To Monitor

 Build inbound links the right way, which is writing smart content full of great data and ideas.
 The Google algorithm is a well-kept secret, but quality inbound links probably matter about 70% more than on-page SEO strategy.

-You could have a million fans on Facebook, but if no one is talking, asking questions or giving feedback, it doesn't matter.
+You could have a million fans on Facebook, Twitter, Instagram, and Google+, but if no one is talking, asking questions or giving feedback, it doesn't matter.
 Engagement offers insight into the pain points and priorities of your customers.
 Re-tweets and shares are another important indicator of success.
-Personal recommendations count big, and each Facebook share will get your company message into the feed of hundreds of people.
+Personal recommendations count big, and each social share will get your company message into the feed of hundreds of people.
 Remember, social media is about more than just posting content--you've got to actually be social to engage with your audiences.

 Website traffic is a gauge of the success of your marketing automation emails.
-The numberof people who head to your website reveals the appeal of your lead nurturing campaigns.
-Maximize this metric by structuring emails to leads much like landing pages, with value-driven text and a clear link.
+The number of people who head to your website reveals the appeal of your lead nurturing campaigns.
+Maximize this metric by structuring emails to your lead lists much like landing pages, with value-driven text and a clear call-to-action.

 7. Unsubscribe Rate